 In addition, he has worked extensively with adolescents, adults and elderly adults from a broad range of cultures and with various needs.
 He is also conversant in both Spanish and Japanese.

 Featured speaker at TEDx Conference in May 2016.
 The title of the talk is "Emotions: The Data Men Miss" and it can be viewed here:

-A podcast interviewing me about the important topic of Friendship in Adulthood:
+A podcast interviewing him about the important topic of Friendship in Adulthood:

-Podcast with communications coach, Bronwyn Saglimbeni, interviewing me about my work with high functioning adults.
+Podcast with communications coach, Bronwyn Saglimbeni, interviewing him about his work with high functioning adults.

-An interview with me on KTVU (The Bay Area's Fox affiliate TV station) after the 2015 Super Bowl can be viewed by clicking the image below:
+An interview with him on KTVU (The Bay Area's Fox affiliate TV station) after the 2015 Super Bowl can be viewed by clicking the image below:

 - Co-Founder and facilitator at Facebook Headquarters of an international program called Project Reciprocity to assist its eCrimes Department

 - Member of Santa Clara County Psychological Association (served on the executive board for two years)

 - Former Member of Santa Clara University’s Human Subjects Committee Institutional Review Board